 COVID-19 is mostly considered to have ravaged places with high levels of inequality and poverty.
-Yet, in the case of Europe, the evidence is limited.
-In this paper we address this gap in our knowledge by exploring how regional variations in poverty, material deprivation, wealth, and inter-personal inequality have shaped COVID-19-related excess mortality.
-The results show that the connection between poverty, deprivation, wealth, and inequality and excess mortality during the first 18 months of the pandemic is limited.
-There is no link between inequality and the lethality of COVID-19, while poverty and material deprivation are connected to less excess mortality.
+Yet, in the case of Europe, the evidence for this is limited.
+In this paper we address this gap in our knowledge by exploring how regional variations in poverty, wealth and interpersonal inequality have shaped COVID-19-related excess mortality.
+The results show that during the first 18 months of the pandemic there is no link between inequality and poverty, on the one hand, and the lethality of the disease, on the other.
+The geographical concentration of wealthy people is related to more, not less, excess mortality.

 Inequality, poverty, deprivation and the uneven spread of COVID-19 in Europe